New kings of the road: Big motorbike makers rev up in Southeast Asia

 An entry-level Ducati, such as the Monster 795 assembled in Thailand, costs 59,900 ringgit in Malaysia, 18 percent cheaper than an entry-level Toyota Vios car.
 A Kawasaki Ninja 250R costs less, at 22,590 ringgit.

-“These superbikes are highly affordable from 60,000 ringgit to the dream machines costing 500,000 ringgit and above,” said Khairul Kamarudin, business development director at Bank Islam Malaysia Bhd, a unit of BIMB Holdings Bhd (BIMB.KL).
+“These superbikes are highly affordable from 60,000 ringgit to the dream machines costing 500,000 ringgit and above,” said Khairul Kamarudin, business development director at Bank Islam Malaysia Bhd, a unit of BIMB Holdings Bhd.

 “As there are presently not many financial institutions providing superbike financing, we view this under-served community as an exciting prospect,” he said.
 “We are in this superbike financing for the long haul.”